• Skip to primary navigation

 Instructions

-3. Place room-temperature whole eggs, honey, vanilla, and granulated sugar, in a heat-resistant bowl and whisk a few times with a hand whisk.
+3. Place whole room-temperature eggs, honey, vanilla, and granulated sugar in a heat-resistant bowl, and whisk a few times with a hand whisk.
 Bring the bowl over a bain-marie or water bath and beat with a hand whisk until the mixture reaches about 104°F (40°C): check it with a cooking thermometer.

-6. To fill the prepared pan, pour the batter from a height of approximately 8 inches (20 cm) above it.
+6. To fill the prepared pan, pour the batter from approximately 8 inches (20 cm) above it.
 This helps pop large air bubbles.
 Even the surface with a bent spatula or a dough scraper: avoid excessive smoothing in one spot.
 Tap the pan on the table to remove large bubbles.

 7. Bake in the preheated oven for about 8 minutes.
 Start watching out for the cake at 7 minutes: the back of the cake should be pale, and the top should be slightly browned.
 Check for doneness with a toothpick: it should come out dry.

 8. Remove the cake from the oven and immediately flip it on a clean tea towel sprinkled with icing (powdered) sugar.
 Peel the paper from the bottom of the cake.
 Place a clean parchment sheet over the back of the cake.
-Roll it up in a towel starting from the short end.
+Roll it up in a towel, starting from the short end.
 Let it cool for 10 minutes.

 9. Unroll the sponge and allow it to come to room temperature.
 Don't worry about curly corners, as they are perfectly okay.